Archives

 “Sightseeing Without Sight”

-To make sightseeing easier, Peter Torpey and Nancy Goodman Torpey discuss making the best of nonvisual senses while traveling, including examples from their recent trip.
+Dan Roberts introduces new research which has shown that our brains actually do form mental images from what we hear.
+Sightseeing can, therefore, be possible if we just “open our ears” to the sounds around us.
+To make sightseeing easier, Peter Torpey and Nancy Goodman Torpey (hosts of the weekly Internet podcast, Eyes On Success) discuss making the best of nonvisual senses while traveling, including examples from their recent trip.
 It includes audio clips, pointers about information available at most Visitor Centers, and suggestions of the kinds of accommodations one might expect.

 At the end of the presentation, a fun demonstration of “audio imaging” involves the listener.